Tingroom

 With a certificate of deposit, a person agrees not to withdraw an amount of money for a period of time.
 The term could be three months, or it could be several years.
 Longer terms, and larger amounts, pay higher interest.
 People can withdraw their money early but at a cost.

 Another way to save is through a money market fund.
-This is a kind of mutual fund.
+This is a kind of mutual3 fund.
 Mutual funds invest money from many people.
 Money market funds pay higher interest than savings accounts.
 The money is usually placed in short-term government securities.
 Money market funds, however, may not be federally guaranteed like other kinds of savings.

 In a number of countries, including the United States, people have been saving less and less.
 The Organization for Economic Cooperation and Development is a group of thirty industrial countries.
 A report from the O.E.C.D. shows that in nineteen ninety Americans had a household savings rate of seven percent.

 This year, it is expected to be one-half of one percent.
 That is below the other members except Australia, Denmark and New Zealand.
-Next year, though, Americans are expected to save more than one percent of unspent earnings.
+Next year, though, Americans are expected to save more than one percent of unspent earnings4.

 In Japan, the second largest economy, the savings rate in nineteen ninety was fourteen percent.
 The estimate for this year and next is five percent.